YuncongMa/pNet/README.md

 1. A help document (Help_Document.pdf) is provided in the root directory and can be accessed in the app UI.
 It can also be accessed from Google drive: https://drive.google.com/file/d/1ArWRLM72tTgQbAo0P84v-qkoIYYwdSrF/view?usp=share_link
 2. Help videos are provided on a Google drive folder: https://drive.google.com/drive/folders/1aVU99aJlFJZ5kKw2KW3wkwZKv6TBkgu_?usp=share_link

-# Installation Guideline
+# Installation
 1. Download the whole package and open the pNet.mlapp in MATLAB with version not older than 2021A.
+Or add the whole folder to the path, and run pNet in the command window.
-2. The help document (Help_Document.pdf) can also be opened on the pNet user interface: click "Help" on the left top menu bar, and select 'Document'.
+2. Additional installation information can be found in the help document (Help_Document.pdf).
 3. HCP data (.cifti) requires additional pre-compiled packages to read, please follow the section below "Additional Package"
 4. Brain template files are stored in subfolder "Brain_Template".
 It includeds templates for three different brain formats.
 Please check the section below "Brain Template".
 5. Several examples can be downloaded from Google Drive, please follow the section below "Example".